A Honduran Restaurant Hands Out Hot Comfort Food For The Migrant Caravan In Tijuana

 Tomás Ayuso for NPR

 Through the years, the restaurant has become the unofficial heart of the Honduran community in Tijuana.
 "Local Hondurans come here to eat and drink; it's kind of like a little Honduras.
 Since there isn't a consulate, newly arrived migrants also come here asking for food and phone calls.
-Ever since we opened, we've always been there to help," says Aguilar.
+Ever since we opened, we've always been there to help," Aguilar says.

 Tomás Ayuso for NPR